Traveling on a low FODMAP diet: 7 tips

 7. Think about what accommodation to pick

-I personally really like to have the possibility to cook my own meals or at least to have a fridge when I am on holiday.
+I personally really like to have the possibility to cook my own meals or at least to have a fridge when I am traveling on the FODMAP diet.
 So I can buy some food in the supermarket and prepare some of my meals myself.
-If I have to eat in a restaurant for every meal of the day during a longer period of time, I really notice that in my symptoms.

-The chance is simply too big that I will eat something that is not low FODMAP and that causes symptoms.
 When you eat out every day, you usually also eat too many fat foods and larger portions and that can also cause problems.

-Therefore, we often choose to book an apartment through Airbnb or Booking.
 Having an apartment and the possibility to make my own breakfast every day and cook dinner and lunch sometimes really gives me a lot of peace on holiday.

-I like having control over my symptoms and by cooking some of the meals that I eat myself, I more control and therefore a happier stomach.
+I like having control over my symptoms and by cooking some of the meals that I eat myself, I have more control and therefore a happier stomach.

 3 Comments